FineCheck

 How it works

-1. Paste the fine letter.
-Just copy the text from the letter the board or manager sent you.
-We pull out the bylaw section cited, the fine amount, the offence number, the deadline.
+Copy the text from the letter the board or manager sent you.
+We'll pull out the bylaw section cited, the fine amount, the offence number, and the deadline.

 What's in the report